zilliztech/zdoc/versioned_docs/version-byoc/tutorials/faqs/faq-cluster.md

 1. Migrate the data from the current cluster to the new cluster you just created.
 Alternatively, you can also [contact us](https://support.zilliz.com/hc/en-us) to handle the data migration between clusters for you.
 Please specify your source cluster and target cluster when reaching out to us.

-### How can I scale down my cluster CU size?{#how-can-i-scale-down-my-cluster-cu-size}
+__How can I scale down my cluster CU size?__

 If you need to scale down your cluster CU size, please[ submit a request](https://support.zilliz.com/hc/en-us).

-### How can I deal with a connection timeout error when I attempt to connect to Zilliz Cloud?{#how-can-i-deal-with-a-connection-timeout-error-when-i-attempt-to-connect-to-zilliz-cloud}
+__How can I deal with a connection timeout error when I attempt to connect to Zilliz Cloud?__

 To establish a connection to a Zilliz Cloud cluster, you will need to provide several relevant parameters.
 For instance, the PyMilvus SDK's connect method can be used as shown below: